 Traveling in a foreign country can be a bit complicated, especially when trying to figure out a new transit system.
 Thus, we decided to make a guide to make your traveling in Barcelona a lot smoother and stress free.
+Discover the Barcelona Public Transport.

 Barcelona Travel Cards Hola BCN!

 These travel cards are particularly convenient if you are only spending a weekend, or a few days in Barcelona.
 It is a single person ticket you only purchase once and lasts for the number of days you choose.
 These cards include unlimited journeys on metro, bus, and the rest of Barcelona public transportation within 2-5 consecutive days in just one ticket.
 You can also use your card for metro passes from Barcelona airport to the city centre and vice versa.
-If you purchase online you get a 10% discount, to purchase click here
+If you purchase online you get a 10% discount, to purchase click here.

 If you are not planning on using public transportation often you can purchase a single ticket.
 Single tickets vary from the bus, airport ticket, and special football tickets.
 The basic single ticket is valid for one journey on the TMB bus, metro, or the Montjuïc funicular.
 It is also a single person ticket.
 They are available for purchase at the metro automatic vending machines and customer service centres.
 For prices and specific single ticket information click here